Safest Teeth Whiteners

 Most Invisalign treatment plans require attachments (also known as buttons).
 These devices allow for more precise teeth/jaw alignment.
 At-home aligners do not provide attachments, potentially affecting treatment results.

 Most dental professionals recommend in-office aligners (like Invisalign or braces) over at-home aligners.
-This is mainly because remote treatment is not monitored closely, so there is a higher risk for complications.
+Remote treatment poses a higher risk for complications because it’s not closely monitored.

-Despite this, current research shows that remote aligners are generally considered safe and effective (87.5% satisfaction rate).6 To prevent poor results, make sure you follow the impression kit instructions very carefully and stick to your treatment plan.
+Despite this, current research shows that at-home aligners are generally considered safe and effective, with an 87.5% satisfaction rate.6 To prevent poor results, follow the impression kit instructions carefully and stick to your treatment plan.

 In this article